KPro1982/TeleportEverything/TeleportEverything/README.md

 </p>

 ## Changelog
+- Version 1.7.0
+  - add tax compatibility when using TargetPortal mod
 - Version 1.6.2
   - fix tax to deduct from total number of ores instead of each stack
   - fix tax to apply also to quantities less than the tax